evanalbers/CSCI-3375/M3 Submission Materials/README.md

 ***
 ## Is it Creative?
 I am inclined to say no. I feel that to call this program creative would be akin to calling the physics that determine the distribution of Pollock's splatters creative; it doesn't quite feel right.
 The computer is still fundamentally a medium for the meaning that I wish to convey.
 In short, it doesn't feel as if any meaning is coming from the algorithm itself, it is only because I am aware of the properties it has that I confer meaning upon it.
 The originality present in each piece stems not from the particular piece, but the properties I selected when designing the program.
+## Where Would I Go Next?
+I think I would try to develop more sophisticated ways to parameterize the transition matrix.
+I think it would be interesting to be able to adjust the relative probability of specific events; for example, perhaps taking a fourth right turn in a row is almost certain, a fifth quite rare, but a sixth is also almost certain.
+At the moment the probabilities of successive right turns are linearly related.
+## Sources

+I used the following website for Robert Frost's poem: https://www.poetryfoundation.org/poems/44272/the-road-not-taken